gofractally/psibase/services/user/Attestation/ui/README.md

 -incoming/outgoing depth
 -Improve color gradient. clearer/nicer. not red-green blind sensitive. configurable?

 Feedback
 -Who have I attested to and all my friends?
 Color it; not render stand-alone graph

- - with adjustment for depth (level of indirection)
+- with adjustment for depth (level of indirection) -Some Council Links will turn red when depth is too small to show _why_ they're red. not necessarily a bug but a little odd

 Completed:
-x-numerous ui options, including DepthToSubject, don't keep their value when switching between graphModes x-poke the simulation on new centered node to redistribute the nodes x-changing depth breaks resetting graph and only works in one direction (stopped updating because the simulation had stabalized and was no longer updating) x-multi-center-clicking fails pretty fast (also an issue of simulation stopping?) x-copy notes from previous project html x-Add types x-pulse centered node
+x-update code to remove hidden Links from effect of forces (so they float to outside of bounding box as they did before; this'll create more room for the relevant nodes to spread) x-numerous ui options, including DepthToSubject, don't keep their value when switching between graphModes x-poke the simulation on new centered node to redistribute the nodes x-changing depth breaks resetting graph and only works in one direction (stopped updating because the simulation had stabalized and was no longer updating) x-multi-center-clicking fails pretty fast (also an issue of simulation stopping?) x-copy notes from previous project html x-Add types x-pulse centered node